How Robotic Process Automation Is Transforming Financial Services

 General-purpose REST APIs make it much easier to integrate third-party products and those legacy systems offering such APIs into custom software solutions.
 Micro-services are becoming the preferred approach for architecting applications, which will result in practically all business logic and services within an enterprise becoming available to other systems.

-Companies across sectors using RPAs include WalMart, Walgreens, AT&T, Vanguard, American Express, and many others.
+Companies across sectors using robotic process automation in trade finance include WalMart, Walgreens, AT&T, Vanguard, American Express, and many others.
 However, it is worth noting that while 43% of financial services jobs are automatable, research shows that only 3% of organizations have managed to scale RPA beyond 50 robots.

-Here’s an example of smart RPA use within financial services: a leading international financial services company needed help efficiently and accurately extracting data from financial documents for the purpose of generating ratings.
+One RPA in finance case study of ours shows a leading international financial services company that needed help efficiently and accurately extracting data from financial documents for the purpose of generating ratings.
 DataArt was able to help by designing and implementing an automation application that recognized, digitalized, extracted, validated, and processed data from PDF statements, using PDFBox, Java, OSS, and Tabula.
 This allowed the client to automate what was a time-intensive manual process, quickly and cost-effectively.

 Intelligent Process Automation is an approach that combines RPA, Business Process Mining and Orchestration, Machine Learning and Natural Language Processing in one solution to achieve better business outcomes compared to using an RPA Platform only.